Beat (police): Modern policing

 The move to motorized patrols in the mid-20th century greatly reduced the priority given to foot patrols.
 The proliferation of technology such as portable radios and mobile data terminals among the standard-issue equipment of police officers, the growth and expanse of cities and residential areas, and changes in interactions between police and the community (such as increased traffic stops due to higher automobile ownership), greatly reduced the need for foot patrols and the traditional beat system.
-Additionally, concerns over corruption between criminals and their local patrol officer led to a deemphasis in close community bonds.
+Additionally, concerns over corruption between criminals and their local patrol officer led to a de-emphasis in close community bonds.
 For the most part, beats simply became areas police officers were assigned to, regardless of their familiarity with the community or the area, and the size of beats increased as more police forces began using vehicles.

 In the 21st century, traditional beat policing returned to modern policing as a new focus on community policing emerged, resulting in a resurgence in traditional foot patrols.